Caparisun/Linear_Regression_Project/README.md

 We also used a correlation matrix to identify variables that mean the same things and decided to only move forward with one of the variables that were correlated to another.

-# Summary of the initial findings
+## Summary of the initial findings
 Using Python we were able to gain lots of insights into the real estate market of Washington state, USA.
 Some things were expected, such as property value correlating with the size of the property and the overall condition.
 Some other findings were unexpected, one example of that would be that the number of bedrooms in a unit was not good for predicting the actual price of the property - a practice that is quite usual in actual real estate valuations.

-After the initial exploration we evaluated variables for the model and decided on features used for the first iteration.
+After the initial exploration, we evaluated variables for the model and decided on features used for the first iteration.

 # Model application
 ### The following models were used:

 #### 1.)
-A linear regression model with an R2 score of 0.6076 and a RMSE of 217122.00
+A linear regression model with an R2 score of 0.6076 and an RMSE of 217122.00

 ![Picture](https://github.com/Caparisun/Linear_Regression_Project/blob/master/Pictures/linear.png)
 ***

 #### 2.)
-Polynomial regression model with an R2 score of 0.6037 and a RMSE of 217122.00
+Polynomial regression model with an R2 score of 0.6037 and an RMSE of 217122.00

 ![Picture](https://github.com/Caparisun/Linear_Regression_Project/blob/master/Pictures/polynomal.png)
 ***
 #### 3.)
-K nearest neighbors model with an R2 score of 0.53 and a RMSE of 56254834051.60
+K nearest neighbors model with an R2 score of 0.53 and an RMSE of 56254834051.60

 ![Picture](https://github.com/Caparisun/Linear_Regression_Project/blob/master/Pictures/knn1.png)
  ***
  #### 4.)
-Polynomial regression model with an R2 score of 0.6495 and a RMSE of 214824.37
+Polynomial regression model with an R2 score of 0.6495 and an RMSE of 214824.37

 ![Picture](https://github.com/Caparisun/Linear_Regression_Project/blob/master/Pictures/final.png)